valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 Instead of frameworks, we might employ a Low Code approach.
 Low Code tools provide excellent custom user interfaces.
 However, these often require extensive screen painting, and typically require a proprietary IDE.

-The *API Logic Project No Customization* app provides an alternative, creating an entire project by reading your schema.
+The *API Logic Project* app provides an alternative, creating an entire project by reading your schema.
 This approach is:

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces: